emafasce/bioinformatics/README.md

 - Classification on the type of cancer using the predictions of the best performing segmentation network as inputs

-### FILES DESCRIPTION
+### FOLDER CONTENT DESCRIPTION AND HOW TO RUN THE CODE

 Notebooks for the training: they are all contained in training_nbs folder.
-To run them, make a Wandb account (1) and change the path for the home folder.
+To run them, change the path for the root_folder variable, pointing to the bioinformatics folder.
+It is suggested to leave use_wandb and save_model to False, since they are used to log the results and save the models locally.

 Notebooks for the visualizations: they are all contained in visualizations folder.

 Notebooks for the dataset: they are all contained in dataset folder.

 The Predictions folder contains the segmentation predictions of the best performing model.

-### APPENDIX

-(1): In this project I used Wandb to log the results.